Nargis Fakhri: Career beginnings and breakthrough (2011–2015)

-Recent roles (2016–present)
+Further work and recent roles (2016–present)

 Fakhri began 2016 with a special appearance in the Tamil film Saagasam, to perform in the item number "Desi Girl" with the film's lead actor Prashanth.
 The song, described as a peppy "bar number", was choreographed by Raju Sundaram, and featured hundred extras.
 Fakhri next appeared alongside Emraan Hashmi and Prachi Desai in the biographical sports drama Azhar.
 She portrayed Sangeeta Bijlani, an actress and the second wife of cricketer Mohammad Azharuddin.
 In an interview with Mid-Day, Azharuddin said that the film is about his God, marriage and match-fixing.
 Azhar generated controversy when a CBI officer, who investigated his case during match-fixing, claimed that he has a video tape in which Azharuddin had confessed his involvement in the match-fixing, however, he failed to prove it.
 Critics praised the film's narration, but were divided in their opinion as to her performance.
 Namrata Joshi of Outlook noted that she was "likeable" in her part, however, Devesh Sharma of Filmfare wrote that she brought "plasticky expressions".
 Commercially, the film was moderately successful at the box office.
 She then took on a supporting role for the third installment of the Housefull film series.
 The ensemble comedy film saw her playing a rich brat who convinces who falls in love with a con-man (Abhishek Bachchan).
 Reviews of the film and her performance were largely negative.
 Writing for Firstpost, Subhash K. Jha criticized Fakhri for her inclination toward a film where she was "treated as [a] visual attraction [...] and nothing else".
 Nevertheless, the film was a major commercial success, grossing ₹1.88 billion billion worldwide.
 Fakhri then played a minor role in the adventure comedy Dishoom.
 Her portrayal was of star Saqib Saleem's friend, which she described as a "cameo".